WebAssembly/spec/proposals/Exceptions.md

 are considered _tagged_ catch blocks.

 The last catch block of an exception can be a tagged catch block.
-Alternatively, it can begin with the `else` instruction.
-If it begins with the `else` instruction, it defines the _default_ catch block.
+Alternatively, it can begin with the `catch default` instruction.
+If it begins with the `catch default` instruction, it defines the _default_ catch block.
 The default catch block has no exception type, and is used to catch all exceptions not caught by any of the tagged catch blocks.

 Try blocks, like a control-flow blocks, have a _block type_.
 The block type of a try block defines the values yielded by the evaluation the try block when either